 Movie theaters across the country have shut down as the coronavirus crisis has led the government to enforce stay-at-home orders and evening curfews in some cities.
 The film industry has been hit hard as a result, with studios either pushing back the release of many films, including the hotly anticipated new Wes Anderson flick The French Dispatch and Daniel Craig's final Bond film No Time to Die, or choosing to go direct to streaming, as is the case with Pixar's Onward.

 Somewhat exempt in all this are drive-in theaters.
 According to Deadline, only 14 movie theaters in all of the U.S. were open last week, and 13 of them were drive-ins.
 Just one of those theaters was showing first-run films: the Ocala Drive-In in Ocala, Florida.
-Writer Ernie Smith discovered, and shared in a fascinating Twitter thread, that the Ocala Drive-In was responsible for the entire revenue of the top-grossing film of last weekend: the arthouse horror flick Swallow, bringing in $1,710.
+Writer Ernie Smith discovered, and shared in a fascinating and thorough Twitter thread, that the Ocala Drive-In was responsible for the entire revenue of the top-grossing film of last weekend: the arthouse horror flick Swallow, bringing in $1,710.

 "Anybody that knows me and knows the drive-in knows I don't close," Ocala Drive-In owner John Watzke told me over the phone.
 "I've had hurricanes come, I've stayed open until the power went off and I had no one in the parking lot," he said.

 The 63-year-old proprietor says he feels a responsibility to stay open not just for his employees who rely on their wages, but also for those impacted by the coronavirus who are either going stir crazy in isolation or dealing with loved ones' exposure or death.